easonlin404/avl.github.io/team.md

 ### Vision / 10 years

 ### Mission / 30 years
-We strive to consistently create products and experiences that customers love and value.

 ### Big Hairy Audacious Goal (BHAG)
 <!-- Our BHAG is to become the most popular X for Y in Z industry.
 For this to happen, we need to be best are making A much more B. -->

 [Join us]({{ site.baseurl }}/recruit/recruit.html){: .btn#page-btn}